Chan Master Mu Deng

 Mu Deng's teachings go beyond religious sectors and national borders.
 With a strong sense of modernity and inclusiveness, her teachings are vivid and lively, resonating with modern life.
 Within three years, Xilai attracted people from all walks of life and different social classes, especially the young generation, to Chan cultivation.
 Among her followers, many came from different faith backgrounds.

-Mu Deng teaches people to learn to quiet their minds, to live wisely and gracefully, to live harmoniously with oneself, with others, and with nature, to heal body and mind, and to look deeply within to reveal and explore the Way of life in all everyday activities like tasting tea, eating delicious food, arranging flowers, farming, walking, sleeping, singing, dancing, and wedding celebrations.
+Mu Deng teaches people to learn to quiet their minds, to live wisely and gracefully, to live harmoniously with oneself, with others, and with nature, to heal body and mind, and to look deeply within to reveal and explore the Way of life in all everyday activities, such as: tasting tea, eating delicious food, arranging flowers, farming, walking, sleeping, singing, dancing, and wedding celebrations.

 Starting with two earliest followers, Mu Deng now has over 30 disciples in Xilai as volunteers in residence, among whom are architects, flower arrangement masters, guqin (an ancient Chinese music instrument) teachers, bakers, gardeners, media professionals, hand-craftsmen, and nature educators.
 They live together, build houses, farm, grow flowers, organize various retreats, and share and evolve together in the wisdom of Chan.